Wall Street stays calm, P&G wins - ExBulletin

 - Wall Street stays calm, P&G wins

-- Nikki Haley rips Newsweek over question about her dress at daughter’s wedding
+- Nikki Haley ripped for an off-white dress at her daughter’s wedding

-- Leonardo using ‘Future Loading’ launches international placement and training program in partnership with Lewis Business School.